What is rabies?

 Who is at risk of contracting rabies?

 People who travel to parts of the world where rabies is endemic, and come into contact with wild animals and in some cases pets or stray cats and dogs, may be exposed to the rabies virus if bitten by an infected animal.
 Where rabies is endemic, including parts of Asia, the risk of rabies is identified on the page for that country.
-Between 50 000 and 70 000 people die of rabies world-wide each year.
+About 60,000 people die of rabies world-wide each year.

 Activity that can bring you into contact with wild animals may include camping, hiking, caving or other outdoor activities.
 Some travellers may also have occupational risk if they work with animals in a country where rabies exists, or conduct research or observation of animals as part of their job or travels.
 Long-term expats or travellers in countries where rabies is a concern may be at increased risk, as well as children who may experience dog attacks or may not necessarily report having contact with a high-risk animal such as a stray dog or cat.